VikaAvd/Python-DataQuality/README.md

   last iz TO calculate nuMber OF Whitespace characteRS in this Tex. caREFULL, not only Spaces, but ALL whitespaces.
 I got 87.

+## Home task #4
+Refactor the homework from the module 3 using functional approach with decomposition